macnod/dc-utilities/README.md

 Computes the number of seconds that the thread-pool named in POOL-NAME has been running.

 ## thread-pool-start (POOL-NAME THREAD-COUNT JOB-QUEUE FN-JOB &OPTIONAL FN-FINALLY)
-Starts THREAD-COUNT threads using POOL-NAME to name the threads and runs FN-JOB with those threads.
+Starts THREAD-COUNT threads using POOL-NAME (a keyword symbol) to name the threads and runs FN-JOB with those threads.
 Each thread runs FN-JOB, which takes no parameters, in a loop.
 When all the threads are done, this function checks FN-FINALLY.
 If the caller provides FN-FINALLY, then this function returns with the result of calling FN-FINALLY.
 If the caller doesn't provide FN-FINALLY, then the this function exits with a sum of the return values of all the threads that ran.

 ## thread-pool-start-time (POOL-NAME)
 Retrieves the start-time for thread-pool named in POOL-NAME.